 Footsteps resounded.
 Another group in different uniforms appeared from the cloud of dust and rushed past him.
 Those monochrome uniforms.
 That sash.
 Ophiuchians.

 Werner stared at them in confusion and continued to press his gloved hand against his wound.
 They paid no mind to him, however, and continued through the dust cloud in pursuit of what Werner assumed was their mission: the take down of the ELPIS members.

 “Are you all right?!” came a faint voice to his left.

 Nico.
 It was Nico Fabrizzio.

-Before Werner could even register, the man was on top of him.
-Fabrizzio had conducting gloves on.
+Before Werner could even register his sudden appearance, the man was on top of him.
+There were conducting-gloves on his hands.

 “Move your hands,” Nico ordered.

 Werner obeyed and watched as Nico quickly pulled out the blade and used his gloved hands to transmute the area immediately.
 There was pain, but nothing that was unbearable.
 Werner was concerned for his men, but this was not the time to think about such things.

 “I went to get the Ophiuchians like you said,” Nico explained.
 “But I… you said your major was acting strange and I had a bad feeling, so I told them your location.”

 “I understand that,” Werner said.
 “But why are you here?”